LeChienCour/DevOpsLab/AWSDevOpsLabs/01-cicd/codepipeline/lab-guide.md

 ### Common Issues and Solutions

 1. **Pipeline not triggering automatically:**
-   - Verify CloudWatch Events rule is enabled
    - Check IAM permissions for the event role
-   - Ensure you're pushing to the 'main' branch

 2. **Build failures:**
    - Check CodeBuild logs in CloudWatch